nvriese1/nvriese1/README.md

 - 📫 How to reach me:
   - [LinkedIn](https://www.linkedin.com/in/noah-vriese/)
 - ⚡ Fun fact:
-  - _I'm very proud of my rock and mineral collection, ask me about it sometime._
+  - _I'm very proud of my rock and mineral collection._